Construction Site Accident Lawyer

-In the span of 40 years, the construction site accident lawyers at Simmons and Fletcher, P.C., have helped many construction site accident victims recover from the negligent acts of the employers and coworkers.
-If you have or a loved one has been seriously injured in a construction site accident, our attorneys are familiar with the rules and regulations pertaining to construction sites and are prepared to investigate your case to determine if it could have and should have been prevented.
-You were hurt doing your job, and you have a right to get some answers.
+In the span of 40 years, the construction site accident lawyers at Simmons and Fletcher, P.C., have helped many construction site accident victims recover from the negligent acts of employers and coworkers.
+If you have or a loved one has been seriously injured in a construction site accident, our construction site accident attorneys are familiar with the rules and regulations pertaining to construction sites and are prepared to investigate your case to determine if it could have and should have been prevented.
+You were hurt on the job and you have a right to get some answers.
 Let us help you get them.
 Call 1-800-298-0111.

-Construction sites are full of potential hazards.
-According to the Bureau of Labor Statistics, 1 in every 25 full time construction workers suffers a reportable injury each year.
-Between 2010 and 2013, there was an average of 814 deaths each year.
-(Source: Bureau of Labor Statistics.
+According to the U.S. Bureau of Labor Statistics, 20.5% of all work-related deaths occurred in the construction field in 2020.
+This resulted in 976 construction worker fatalities.
 Because of the increased risk of injury in the construction field, the Occupational Health and Safety Administration (OSHA) has strict rules governing workplace safety, many of which cover construction sites.

 - Unsafe working conditions